- Cephalometric X-Ray

 Glossary of Terms

-Anything the orthodontist attaches to your teeth to move your teeth or to change the shape of your jaw.
+Anything the orthodontist attaches to your teeth intending to move your teeth or change the shape of your jaw.

-The process of cementing orthodontic bands to your teeth.
+The process of attaching orthodontic bands to your teeth.

-The process of attaching brackets to your teeth using a special safe adhesive.
+The process of attaching brackets to your teeth using a specialized safe adhesive.

-An x-ray of the head that shows if your teeth are aligned and growing properly.
+An x-ray of the head used to determine if your teeth are aligned and growing properly.

-A meeting with your orthodontist where he/she discusses your treatment plan.
+A meeting with your orthodontist where he/she discusses your treatment plan and addresses your questions and concerns.

 The removal of cemented orthodontic brackets.

-Extractions of impacted or problematic wisdom teeth to make space for orthodontic treatment.
+Extractions of impacted or problematic teeth are used to make space for orthodontic treatment.
+Wisdom teeth are the most commonly extracted teeth.

-Orthodontic treatment that is usually done between the ages of 6 and 10.
-The objective of interceptive orthodontic treatment is to provide orthopedic intervention, so that later orthodontic treatment goes quicker and is less painful.
+Early treatment is usually performed between the ages of 6 and 10.
+The objective of interceptive orthodontic treatment is to reduce or eliminate the need for lengthy and painful treatment in the future by treating while teeth are still erupting and the jaw bone is still developing.

 Interproximal reduction (IPR)

-Interproximal reduction (IPR) is the removal of small amounts of outer enamel tooth surface between two adjacent teeth.
-It is a means to acquire additional space to create ideal tooth alignment.
-Alternative names include: slenderizing, stripping, enamel reduction, and reproximation.
+Interproximal reduction (IPR) is a technique used to make space for teeth by removing small amounts of outer enamel tooth surface between two adjacent teeth.
+Alternative names include slenderizing, stripping, enamel reduction, and reproximation.

-An evaluation of your progress where your wires may be changed to keep your treatment on track and moving forward.
+An appointment during your orthodontic treatment where your progress is evaluated and your wires may be changed to keep your treatment on track and progressing favorably.

-A x-ray taken by a machine that rotates around your head to give your orthodontist a picture of your teeth, jaws and other important information.
+An x-ray was taken by a machine that rotates around your head to give your orthodontist a broad image of your teeth, jaws, and other important information.

 Orthognathic surgery is surgery performed on the bones of the jaws to change their positions.
-It may be considered for functional, cosmetic, or health reasons.
-It is surgery commonly performed on the jaws in conjunction with orthodontic treatment, which straightens the teeth.
+Surgery can be recommended for functional, cosmetic, or health reasons.
+Orthognathic surgery is commonly performed on the jaws of adults or fully developed adolescents in conjunction with orthodontic treatment, which straightens the teeth.

 The Transpalatal Bar (TPA) is a fixed appliance that is attached to bands on the upper molar teeth.
 The bar that sits across the roof of the palate fits into a soldered clip located on the bands.